Is there clinical training available in the MS program?

 During the recruitment process, we try to identify faculty members that are a potential match for mentorship related to interest areas.
 However, because we invite the most competitive students for admission there may be several students in a given entering class with similar interests and mentor preferences.
 As such, there are no guarantees that your faculty mentor/advisor will share your specific interests.

 In some cases, our entering students are unsure where their specific interests rest, and plan to discern this more closely as part of their MS training.
 All of our faculty members are committed to assume a mentorship role regarding the research process and will try to nurture your emerging interests.
 This may occur through work in their laboratory investigations, or may involve them putting you in contact with a research supervisor or project that works well for you.
 If this is the case, it is not unusual for your mentor to share responsibility for your activities through a co-mentor model.

 How can I arrange to have a tour of campus?

-All applicants invited to interview days will have the opportunity for a tour of the department on the day of their interview.
-For applicants who would like an early look at the campus, you may contact admissions for a tour.
+All applicants invited to interview days will have the opportunity to tour the department on the day of their interview.
+For applicants who would like an early look at the campus, you may contact Drexel Admissions

 What is the timeline for interviews and acceptance letters?

 Invitations for interviews will be issued through late March.
 Interviews will take place in mid April.
-Acceptance letters are sent in mid to lade April and until the class is filled.
+Acceptance letters are sent in mid-to-late April and until the class is filled.

 Is this program more clinically or research oriented?